abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/03-HTML.md

 - **Accessibility**

   - Because semantic HTML uses elements for their given purpose, it’s easier for both people and machines to read and understand it.
 Making applications accessible not only ensures equal access for people with disabilities but also benefits people without disabilities by allowing them to customize their experiences.
 Creating a clear hierarchy for the page allows other tools and devices to properly serve up your content.
+    - **EX:** What if instead of using a semantically correct tag for a paragraph like `<p>` we use a `<div>` instead?
+The reading machine will never understand that it must make a pause before and after the paragraph reading.
+Therefore, the user experience for that visually impaired person will be deficient.

 - **Easy Maintenance**
   - makes it easier to maintain the code and have a well-organized code.